nicklockwood/BaseModel/README.md

 The BaseModel class can optionally implement the NSCoding protocol methods.
 If you are implementing NSCoding serialisation for your class, you should implement this method.
 Note that if you are using the AutoCoding library, this method is already implemented for you.

-Properties
+Optional properties
 --------------

-The BaseModel class has the following instance properties:
+The BaseModel class has the following instance property, which is disabled by default (to allow developer complete control over their model structure) but can be enabled by adding BASEMODEL_ENABLE_UNIQUE_ID to your project's preprocessor macros, which can be found in the build settings:

     @property (nonatomic, retain) NSString *uniqueID;

 This property is used to store a unique identifier for a given BaseModel instance.
-The uniqueID getter method is actually a lazy constructor that uses the CFUUID APIs to create a globally unique ID the first time it is called for each model instance, so you should normally not need to set this property unless you need to override the ID for a specific object.
+The uniqueID getter method is actually a lazy constructor that uses the `newUniqueIdentifier` method to create a globally unique ID the first time it is called for each model instance, so you should normally not need to set this property unless you need to override the ID for a specific object.
 Note however that responsibility for loading, saving and copying this ID is left to the developer.
 If you do not preserve this value when saving and loading your model then it will be different each time the object is re-instantiated (unless you are using the AutoCoding library in which case this property is automatically saved and loaded along with the other class properties).

 Methods